What is Wrentham Cable Access?

 Who Runs Wrentham Cable Access?

-Wrentham Cable Access is managed by a station manager who oversees all aspects of the stations
+Wrentham Cable Access is managed by our Executive Director who oversees all aspects of the stations

 operation including; Scheduling of programs, preparation of instructional material and classes, creation